 An Expat’s Guide To Moving to Kenya

 For many expats, Kenya has it all.
-A combination of mountains, shorelines, and cities, the country would be irresistible even if it wasn’t home to some of the best wildlife on earth.
+With a combination of mountains, shorelines, and cities, the country would be irresistible even if it wasn’t home to some of the best wildlife on earth.
 Kenya is a medium-sized country with a large population.
 More than 51 million people live there.
 It’s also home to dozens of different ethnic communities, each of which has its own language and customs.
 For expats moving to Kenya, there is a lot to figure out before they make the leap to their new country.
 Between sorting out visa requirements, opening a bank account, and finding a job, these are some of the important considerations for anyone relocating to Kenya.

 Visa Requirements in Kenya

 Anyone staying in Kenya for more than three months can only do so with a work and residence permit obtained before arriving in the country.

-Class D work visas are the most common kind of visa for expats looking to move to Kenya.
+Class D work visas are the most common kind of visas for expats looking to move to Kenya.
 Class D covers intra-company transfers and humanitarian workers.
 As well, all specific employment by a specific employer falls under the category of Class D. The typical approval time for a Class D visa is 2-4 months so be sure to apply early.
 You can also expect to pay 10,000 Kenyan Shilling.